getify/foi-lang/README.md

 ### Evaluation-Expression Form

-All function calls and operators can optionally be evaluated in a lisp-like evaluation-expression form, with `| |` delimiters, instead of the more typical `( )` lisp parentheses:
+All function calls and operators can optionally be evaluated in a lisp-like evaluation-expression form (aka [S-expressions](https://en.wikipedia.org/wiki/S-expression)), with `| |` delimiters, instead of the canonical `( )` Lisp parentheses:

 ```java
 import log from "#Std";